swagger-api/swagger-core/MIGRATION.md

 ---

-### Custom serializers and deserializers — class renames
+### Custom serializers and deserializers — class and signature changes

 **Impact:** Medium (affects only code extending Jackson serializer or deserializer classes directly)

-Several Jackson classes were renamed in Jackson 3:
+Jackson 3 renames the base classes and changes method signatures.
+The changes are not source-compatible with Jackson 2 — renaming the base class alone will not compile.

+#### Class renames

 | Jackson 2 class | Jackson 3 class |
 |---|---|